 Government Working Group

-During 2021 and 2022, WATC coordinated a working group of 24 government agencies to consolidate information on the State’s current and planned ESG-related polices and initiatives in progress.
-This work will help inform existing and prospective investors of the State's ESG profile, now and into the future, to aid their investment decisions in an increasingly ESG-conscious environment.
+Since 2021, WATC coordinated a working group of 24 government agencies to consolidate information on the State’s current and planned ESG-related polices and initiatives in progress.
+This work helps inform existing and prospective investors of the State's ESG profile, now and into the future, to aid their investment decisions in an increasingly ESG-conscious environment.

 Continued Coordination and Development